Blogging & Recruiting Services

 2.2.
 Blogging Compensation:

-All production is promoted on our social pages, subscriber list, and on our videos and podcasts as we see fit.
-I’ll also be forwarding links to published content to your Social Media Manager or associated.
+All production is promoted on our social pages, subscriber list, with some promoted on our videos and podcasts.
+I’ll also forward links to published content to your Social Media Manager or associated.

 We offer a variety of advertising spots.
-If you retain my services, we’d like to include a clickable banner ad at a discounted rate to promote your company.
-The style will be the Classic, which is a 324×80 banner published to our right side-bar on our blog feed page at www.radicards.com/blog.
-The Classic is normally $190/mo. but if you retain my services, we’ll throw in this style for $170/mo.
+If you retain our services, we will include a clickable banner ad at a discounted rate to promote your company.
+The Classic, a 324×80 banner, will be published to our right side-bar on our blog feed page at www.radicards.com/blog.
+The Classic is normally $190/mo. but if you retain our services, it’s yours for $150/mo.

 If you would like additional spots, see our advertising package.